Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Conclusions

+We identify two complementary dynamical regimes, cyclic and non-cyclic navigation.
+First, cyclic navigation corresponds to periodic motion, enabling the recurrent restoration of the state.
+Specifically, for in-phase and anti-phase vibrations under a harmonic confinement potential, the ETI reduces to (\ref{eq:It}).
+Using weighted Bell-state DMs, Eq. (\ref {eq:Bell_rho0}), we demonstrate frequency-controlled transitions between snake, bouncing, and boundary-residing trajectories for both mixed states and pure states (Figs. \ref{fig:mixpure_sbe} and \ref{fig:bstay_mixpure}).
+The FMR can be avoided by selecting realistic exchange values that yield the operating frequencies listed in Table \ref{tab:Tstar}; the corresponding ETI values are computed accordingly (see Table \ref{tab:est_Tstar} in Appendix~\ref{apd:E_C_ETI}).
+By allowing temporary dwells at the nodes, entanglement pulse trains can be generated, with pulse separation controlled by the dwell duration, as shown in Fig. \ref {fig:pulse_mixpure}.
+A nonzero equal vibrational phase, $\phi =\phi ^{A}=\phi ^{B}$, induces an asymmetric vertical shift, while reversing its sign, $\phi \rightarrow -\phi $, produces a horizontal displacement of the trajectory (Fig. \ref{fig:pshift_mixpure}).

-When the qubits experience out-of-phase exchange, the trajectory typically becomes irregular and is driven away from the boundary (see Fig. \ref {fig:outofp_mixpure}).
-While this out-of-phase exchange leads to larger entanglement, it makes the final entanglement unstable---neither fixed at a certain value nor oscillating at a well-defined frequency---and difficult to control.
-Our findings indicate that damping mechanisms help stabilize entanglement.
-With damping, the ETI gradually converges, thereby slowing the evolution and eventually producing a stable trajectory frozen at a fixed entanglement value, as illustrated in Fig. \ref{fig:dampoutofp_mixpure}.
-This final fixed entanglement is tunable through the damping strength, phase difference, and vibrational (alternating exchange) frequencies, as indicated by the converged ETI given in Eq. (\ref{eq:IABtinfity}).
+Second, non-cyclic navigation arises from out-of-phase exchange modulation.
+In this regime, the entanglement trajectory becomes non-periodic and is driven away from the boundary (\ref{fig:outofp_mixpure}), enabling access to higher entanglement values but without essential stabilization.
+We employ damping to stabilize the dynamics: the exchange-time integral gradually converges, slowing the evolution and ultimately freezing the system at a fixed entanglement value, as illustrated in Fig. \ref{fig:dampoutofp_mixpure} .
+This final fixed entanglement is tunable through the damping strength, phase difference, and vibrational frequencies, as indicated by the converged ETI given in Eq. (\ref{eq:IABtinfity}).
+Together, cyclic and damped non-cyclic regimes provide complementary control strategies for reversible manipulation and robust state preparation, respectively.